Phredds/GrowAPair/README.md

 # GrowAPair
-Backup of Custom Mods for the GrowAPair server
+Modlets for the GrowAPair server

 Welcome.
 The modlets contained here include Farm Life Expanded.
 A 'proof of concept' modlet featuring quality of life enhancements to add more features and content to the game.
 This started from our regular players asking about old farming mods.
 I was asked if I could get these working for our server and this is my progress so far.
 I will also say... this is a learning process for myself, so things may be done differently.